wciesialka/equation-visualizer-py/README.md

 | - | Zoom out by increasing domain and range. |
 | r | Reset domain and range. |

+## Documentation

+Documentation is supplied through Sphinx Auto-Doc and is available in [docs/build/html](docs/build/html).

 ## License

 This project is licensed under GNU GENERAL PUBLIC LICENSE V3.
 View [LICENSE](LICENSE) for details.